Stages of Male Pattern Baldness

-Androgenetic Alopecia is mainly caused by genetic predisposition – the sensitivity of the hair follicles to a specific male hormone causes the hair follicles to miniaturize, which then causes the hair to thin and ultimately prevents the hair from growing.
+Androgenetic Alopecia is mainly caused by genetic predisposition – the sensitivity of hair follicles containing Androgen Receptors to the male hormone DHT causes the hair follicles to miniaturize, resulting in loss of hair shaft calibre and hair

 Want to combat Hair Loss?

 If you want to combat hair loss you need to understand the process and the causes of Androgenetic Alopecia.
 Click the button below to watch a video by Dr. André Nel discussing Androgenetic Alopecia in further detail.